feathersjs/docs/api/authentication/server.md

 ## app.configure(auth(options))

 Configure the authentication plugin with the given options.
-For options that are not provided the [default options](#default-options) will be used.
+For options that are not provided, the [default options](#default-options) will be used.

 ```js
 const auth = require('@feathersjs/authentication');